IBM-Cloud/terraform-provider-ibm/website/docs/guides/custom-service-endpoints.html.md

 ### 1. Define service endpoints by using environment variables

 The IBM Cloud Provider plug-in gives highest priority to the exported environment variables.
-To find the environment variable name that you need to export, see **Supportd endpoint customizations**.
+To find the environment variable name that you need to export, see **Supported endpoint customizations**.
 If an environment variable is exported, the provider uses the defined endpoint URL to connect to the IBM Cloud service.
 Additional configurations that you made in the provider block, such as the `visibility` or `endpoints_file_path` arguments, are ignored.

 1. Specify your provider block with or without the `visibility` and `endpoints_file_path` arguments.
    ```terraform